UCRajkumar/ecSeg/README.md

-# ecSeg: Extrachromosomal DNA Prediction in Interphase and Metaphase Images
+# interSeg + ecSeg: ecDNA Prediction in Interphase and Metaphase Images

 This repository is the official version of both interSeg and ecSeg tools.
 InterSeg is a tool used to predict ecDNA amplification in FISH images.
 EcSeg is a tool used to quantify ecDNA in DAPI-stained images.
 It also has an extension to analyze FISH probes.
 Please cite (Bibtex at the bottom) the following references if using ecSeg or interSeg in your work: